Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Applications to Search Games

 \subsection{Expanding Search}

 In PREC, the partial order $\prec$ on $[n]$ uniquely defines a directed acyclic graph, and if that graph is a tree then PREC is equivalent to the {\em expanding search game} on a tree, introduced in \cite{AL13b}.
 The game, which we will call EXP, can be played on any undirected graph with a distinguished vertex called the {\em root} and edges with costs corresponding to the time taken to traverse them.
-A pure strategy for the Hider is a vertex at which to hide, and a pure strategy for the Searcher is a sequence of edges, the first of which is incident to the root, and each other of which must be adjacent to a previously chosen edge.
+A pure strategy for the Hider is a vertex at which to hide, and a pure strategy for the Searcher is a sequence of edges, the first of which is incident to the root, and each other of which must be adjacent to a previously chosen edge, not necessarily the most recently chosen edge.
 This type of search on a graph is called an {\em expanding search}.
 The payoff is the search cost, which is the sum of the costs of the edges chosen by the Searcher up to and including the first edge that is incident to the Hider's chosen vertex.

-Expanding search differs from the usual model of search, where the Searcher chooses a walk on the graph, and is more appropriate for situations in which the area being searched expands at a constant rate, for example in coal mining, where the time taken to recommence digging from a point already reached is negligible compared to the time taken to dig.
-Expanding search is also a better model for other situations in which searching must be slow but movement can be quick, such as the search for landmines or search-and-rescue scenarios in which a region must be slowly combed.
-As explained in more detail in \cite{AL13b}, expanding search can also be interpreted as the search of a large team of agents, such as a SWAT team searching for a terrorist, who walk together on a graph and successively split up into smaller teams.
+See \cite{AL13b} for motivations and applications of expanding search.

 For EXP played on a tree, the best response problem is what \cite{AL13b} call the {\em Bayesian problem} of finding a search that minimizes the expected payoff for a known hiding distribution on the vertices of the tree, and the authors give a solution to this problem.
 The solution to the equivalent scheduling problem $1|prec|\sum w_j C_j$ for tree-like precedence constraints is also known, and can be solved using the so-called {\em Sidney decomposition} proposed by \cite{Sidney}.
 Therefore, our algorithms can be applied to find optimal strategies for the players in the game.
 However, optimal strategies have already been found in closed form for this game in \cite{AL13b}.